-Tara Dudley is currently teaching as a Lecturer for both the Interior Design History I and II courses in the School of Architecture’s Interior Design Program.
-She has a long-standing relationship with the School of Architecture having obtained her doctorate (Architectural History) in 2012 and her master’s degree (Historic Preservation) in 2003.
-Dr. Dudley has also collaborated on interdepartmental preservation work, including preparing architectural descriptions and analyses for National Register for Historic Places nominations such as that for St. Paul African Methodist Episcopal Church in Dallas, Texas.
+Assistant Professor Tara Dudley teaches Interior Design History I and II, American Architecture, and African American Experiences in Architecture.
+She has a long-standing relationship with the UTSOA having obtained her doctorate (Architectural History) in 2012 and her master’s degree (Historic Preservation) in 2003.
+Dr. Dudley has also collaborated on interdepartmental preservation work, including preparing architectural descriptions and analyses for National Register for Historic Places nominations.
 Her research methodology includes creative utilization of archival resources and conducting oral histories.
 Notably, she has applied this approach to her study of the architectural activities of New Orleans’ gens de couleur libres (free people of color); their influence on the physical growth of New Orleans; and the historical, cultural, and economic implications of their contributions to nineteenth-century American architecture.
 Her current research projects encompass illuminating the contributions of African American builders and architects to the American built environment, focusing on the antebellum and Reconstruction eras in Austin and Texas.

-Dr. Dudley has 12 years professional experience as an architectural historian for Hardy∙Heck∙Moore, Inc. a historic preservation and cultural resources management consulting firm located in Austin, Texas.
-She has served as project manager and lead architectural historian on various projects involving the preparation of historic furnishings reports and interpretive planning for historic sites.
+For 16 years, Dr. Dudley served as a senior architectural historian for HHM & Associates, Inc. (formerly Hardy∙Heck∙Moore, Inc.) a historic preservation and cultural resources management consulting firm located in Austin, Texas.
+She served as project manager and lead architectural historian on various projects involving the preparation of historic furnishings reports and interpretive planning for historic sites.
 Dr. Dudley has varied experience with preservation and cultural resources management projects including but not limited to conducting historic resource surveys at reconnaissance and intensive levels; preparing National Register of Historic Places nominations, historic district guidelines, preservation case alternatives; and others work involving mitigative recording and Section 106 compliance.
 She has conducted extensive historical archival research and contributed written portions of various types of reports.
 Her writing capabilities include historic contexts, property descriptions, and statements of significance.
 Dr. Dudley’s experience also includes creating measured drawings, photograph preparation, USGS mapping, and report formatting and compilation.
 She has technical expertise in the requirements of HABS/HAER Levels II and III documentation and material handling and processing.
 Her education and experience fully satisfy Secretary of the Interior’s Professional Qualification Standards as an Architectural Historian.

 - Ph.D., Architectural History, The University of Texas at Austin, 2012